lwhite1/arrow-table/README.md

 Deletions (including deletions that occur in performing updates) are done virtually.
 The row to be deleted is marked as such, but remains in the table until compaction occurs.
 The number of deleted records is also available using Table#getDeletedCount().
 This can be useful in determining when to compact.

 ### Compaction
-The compaction process creates a new Table with any rows that were marked for deletion removed.
-To perform compaction, simply call the compact method:
+The compaction process removes any rows marked for deletion.
+To perform compaction, simply call the compact() method:
 ```java
 int deleted = oldTable.getDeletedCount();
 Table compacted = oldTable.compact();